Circuit Training vs Straight Sets: Which is Best for Hypertrophy?

 What is circuit training?

-Circuit training is a form of exercise where you move from one exercise to the next with minimal rest in between.
-It typically involves a series of strength or cardio exercises performed in a sequence.
+Circuit training is a form of exercise where you move from one exercise to the next with limited rest in between.
+It typically involves a sequence of strength or cardio movements performed consecutively.

 What are straight sets?